 The sensor is designed to work with approved transmitters only.
-It is not interchangeable with transmitters and recorders that are not compatible with the sensor.
-Connecting your sensor to a transmitter or recorder that is not approved for use with the sensor may cause damage to the components or inaccurate sensor glucose values.
+The sensor is not interchangeable with transmitters or recorders that are not compatible with the sensor.
+Connecting the sensor to a transmitter or recorder that is not approved for use with the sensor may cause damage to the components or inaccurate sensor glucose values.